|

 Secret tunnels

-At TL979677 south of the village is a somewhat damaged earthwork known as Mill Hill, consisting of a small mound surrounded by a waterlogged ditch.
-Theories have ranged from it being the site of a timber castle to a burial mound or mill site.
+At TL979677 south of the village is a somewhat damaged earthwork known as Mill Hill, consisting of a small mound surrounded by a waterlogged ditch, now completely cloaked in trees.
+Theories have ranged from it being the site of a timber castle to a burial mound - but as the name implies, it was actually home to a mill (that was later moved to Badwell Ash.)
 There are supposed to be tunnels emanating from it to the Castle Ditches at Langham (TL982691), and to the surviving mound of Gt.
 Ashfield Castle (TL991675).
 A local farmer supposedly lost some pigs in the tunnels when he was young.

 Source: Peter Tryon: 'The Castles of Suffolk' (Poppyland Publishing, 2004), p.87.